mbari-org/vars-query-vue/docs/doc_08_observation_date.md

-A query can be constrained by the date an observation date.
+A query can be constrained by the date for an observation.
 An *observation date* is the date the annotation itself was made.
 This is different from the recorded date.
 Dates and times are in UTC.

  ![Configuration](assets/images/observation_date.png)

-Observation dates can  also be seleted using the calendar function on the right side of the entry field.
+Observation dates can  also be selected using the calendar function on the right side of the entry field.
 Dates can be entered as a range or a singular date.
 To constrain to one day, choose the same date for the start and the end of the date range.

   ![Configuration](assets/images/observation_date_calendar.png)